derk1021/serverless-bitproj/README.md

 > Students will prepare a final presentation with a slidedeck on their project as well as write a blog post detailing their project and how they made it from start to finish.

 ### Final Project Links
-Website demo for final project: https://www.loom.com/share/416f260e9f9a409c9a6b1f0e037b108e Website to Bit Project Blog outlining the journye to creating this project: https://www.bitproject.org/projects/computer-vision-text-to-descriptions
+Website demo for final project: https://www.loom.com/share/416f260e9f9a409c9a6b1f0e037b108e <br />
+Website to Bit Project Blog outlining the journey to creating this project: https://www.bitproject.org/projects/computer-vision-text-to-descriptions <br />
 Website link itself: www.seeingit.azurewebsites.net